 Immediately past Campsite #20 (opposite the second restroom building that you'll pass), a woods road forks to the left.
 Leave the paved road and follow this dirt road, which passes Campsite #19 and the trailhead of the Spring Trail on the left.
 After passing Campsite #18 on the right, a signpost marks the start of the red-blazed Swamp Trail.

 Continue ahead on the woods road, now following red blazes.
 To the left, the boulder-covered ridge you see through the trees is Jenny Jump Mountain, which you followed at the start of the hike.
 After passing through an evergreen grove, the road begins to descend, with a small wet area (after which the Swamp Trail is named) on the left.
-When you reach a T-intersection with the yellow-blazed Summit Trail, turn right and follow the joint Summit and Swamp Trails downhill, back to the parking area where you began.
+When you reach an intersection with the yellow-blazed Summit Trail, bear right and follow the joint Summit and Swamp Trails downhill, back to the parking area where you began the hike.